arthurcadore/puppet-comware/README.md

-# Puppet MasterNode appliance with Docker
+# Distribuited Puppet Appliance with Docker

-Prerequisites
+This repository contains all the components required to host a Puppet appliance using Docker.
+It provides scripts and configurations to set up the environment, manage the application's containers, and access both the application and its database.

+---
-Before you begin, ensure you have the following packages installed on your system:
+Prerequisites, before you begin, ensure you have the following packages installed on your system:

 - Git version 2.34.1
 - Docker version 24.0.6, build ed223bc